Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Results

 \textbf{Subfield predicts recognition beyond bibliometric mass.} Table~\ref{tab:recog-by-field} breaks recognition down by CS subfield.
 Information retrieval (IR) and programming languages (PL) researchers are recognized $1.5$--$2\times$ more often than computer-architecture researchers at comparable or higher citation levels; HCI and theoretical CS sit near the bottom despite high mean bibliometric density.
-The subfields at the top are precisely those with the densest derivative content layer---tutorials, blog posts, course materials, library documentation---suggesting that what a model memorizes is not the research itself but the web text that surrounds it.
+The subfields at the top tend to be those with a dense derivative-content layer---tutorials, blog posts, course materials, library documentation (which we do not measure directly)---suggesting that what a model memorizes may be less the research itself than the web text that surrounds it.
+Subfield means rest on small samples (e.g., IR $n=7$) and should be read as indicative.

 \textbf{A controlled audit isolates three mechanisms.} To characterize the residual variance, we ran a web-presence audit on a $2\times2\times2$ matrix of 20 researchers: \{ML, Systems\} $\times$ \{high citations, low citations\} $\times$ \{high recognition, low recognition\} (``ML'' $=$ core ML/AI subfields; ``Systems'' $=$ networking, OS, architecture, security).
 For each researcher we recorded personal site, Wikipedia page, GitHub-artifact stars, secondary-content presence (tutorials, blog posts, course materials), and name uniqueness.
 Table~\ref{tab:8cell} reports the cell-level outcomes; three patterns emerge.